Vorlonhomeworld/BBCL/17 Sort of Nice.md

 ## List, vector, aren't they the same ?

   They really aren't, even though they can look like they are.
-For exaxmple:
+For example:

   ```
   (defun my_function() )